-The collateral requirement is nil for projects upto ₹2 lakh.
+- The collateral requirement is nil for projects upto ₹2 lakh.
 This remains the same for partnership projects too.
-Collateral exemption limit for projects under Small Scale Industries (SSI) is ₹5 lakh.
+The collateral exemption limit for projects under Small Scale Industries (SSI) is ₹5 lakh.

-The rate of interest is subject to the quantum of loan and government guidelines.
+- The rate of interest is subject to the quantum of loans and government guidelines.

-The tenure of the loan is between 3-7 years.
-The repayment schedule will be based on the moratorium period decided on case basis.
+- The tenure of the loan is between 3-7 years.
+The repayment schedule will be based on the moratorium period decided on a case basis.

-It is notable that for PMRY loan eligibility, besides the minimum educational qualification requirement, those youth who have undergone trade-related vocational training through a government recognized and approved institutions will be given preference over others.
-Also, the scheme gives preference to weaker sections, including women and comprises reservations of 22.5% SC/ST and 27% for Other Backward Class (OBCs).
+It is notable that for PMRY loan eligibility, besides the minimum educational qualification requirement, those youth who have undergone trade-related vocational training through government-recognized and approved institutions will be given preference over others.
+Also, the scheme gives preference to weaker sections, including women, and comprises reservations of 22.5% SC/ST and 27% for Other Backward Class (OBCs).

-All banks that are connected with government schemes can be approached for availing this loan
+All banks that are connected with government schemes can be approached for availing of this loan

 Here’s how to apply for the loan:

 - Download the PMRY loan application form online.

 - Fill all details in the form and include the necessary documents: